Are you looking for the best beaches in Playa del Carmen? In Playa del Carmen, you will find some of the best beaches in Mexico.

-Close to Playa del Carmen you will find some of the best beaches in Mexico.
-This city in the Yucatan Peninsula, about one hour south of Cancun, is a favorite tourist destination thanks to its incredible offer of accommodation options, restaurants, nearby attractions and – being as it is right on the Mayan Riviera – incredible beaches where you can spend an entire day relaxing.
+This city in the Yucatan Peninsula, about one hour south of Cancun, is a favorite tourist destination thanks to its incredible array of accommodation options, restaurants, and nearby attractions, Additionally, it is right on the Mayan Riviera, with incredible beaches where you can spend an entire day relaxing.

 Continue reading to pick the ones to visit.

-14 Best Beaches In Playa Del Carmen
+15 Best Beaches In Playa Del Carmen

 Parque Los Fundadores

-Parque Los Fundadores is the most well known beach in Playa del Carmen – partly because so many photos are taken of it.
-The park, dedicated to the city’s founders, is marked by an iconic archway, with intriguing sculptures strewn throughout.
+Parque Los Fundadores is the most well-known beach in Playa del Carmen – partly because so many photos are taken of it.
+The park, dedicated to the city’s founders, is marked by an iconic archway with intriguing sculptures strewn throughout.

 It’s a very popular beach, with a mix of tourists and locals visiting to relax and kick back by the sea throughout the year.
 Because of this, it can get pretty busy.
 But it’s quite a wide beach, so there’s usually room to find a place on the sand to lay down your towel and enjoy some sunshine.